-"I know of too many to count, and then four that were a lot closer to me,” she says.
+"I know of too many to count, and then four that were a lot closer to me,” she said.
 "It’s a lot of loss.”

-When she describes her industry, she says it’s maxed out.
+When she describes her industry, "maxed out" comes to mind.

 Adding to the pressure, is people being aggressive or rude toward staff.

-“People seem to be under so much strain there is emotional abuse of vet clinic staff when we can’t immediately meet a perceived need that somebody has,” says Dr. Em.
+“People seem to be under so much strain there is emotional abuse of vet clinic staff when we can’t immediately meet a perceived need that somebody has,” said Dr. Em.

-Long-time veterinarian Dr. Al Longair has been working in Duncan for more than four decades and says he too is concerned and has had a colleague die by suicide.
+Long-time veterinarian Dr. Al Longair has been working in Duncan for more than four decades and said he too is concerned and has had a colleague die by suicide.

-"It’s not a new thing, but it does seem to be increasing,” he says.
+"It’s not a new thing, but it does seem to be increasing,” he said.

 "Everybody is quite stressed and you don’t really want to talk to many other vets because it can bring you down because stress is a hard factor, and COVID-19 just made a problem dramatically worse."

-Longair says receptionists in the clinic often take the brunt of disgruntled, rude pet parents.
+Longair said receptionists in the clinic often take the brunt of disgruntled, rude pet parents.

 "We’ve had a few episodes where it got a little nasty.
-We’ve been able to work our way through most of them,” he says.
+We’ve been able to work our way through most of them,” he told Glacier Media.

 Of his biggest concerns, is retirement.